thinner

 noods

-Asia – getting fat eating with two sticks!
+Asia – getting fat eating with two sticks!🍜

-I have loved Thai food since visiting Thailand back in 2022, but forgot how much until returning in 2025!
+I have loved Thai food since visiting Thailand back in 2022 but forgot how much until returning in 2025!

 The Thai pad and variations of soup won my heart and my belly over once again.
 Here are some choices from a food court in Bangkok.
 You could eat three times a day for 365 days and not try them all in this food court.
 It was almost impossible to choose:

-Chicken Pad Thai (top right)
+Chicken Pad Thai (top right) — the classic that never misses

-Koh Phi Phi, Thailand!
-I jumped ship for free!!
+Koh Phi Phi, Thailand! đŸŒŽđŸ„„

 I consider my six-week trip to Thailand in 2022 to be free!

 It was my fifth anniversary working for PayPal, and I was eligible for my four-week sabbatical.
 I tacked on two weeks of vacation and also rented my AZ condo on Airbnb the entire time.
-How sweet of a deal was that setup!
+How sweet a deal was that setup!

-January 2021, Thailand was reopening for tourists after COVID-19.
+In January 2021, Thailand was reopening for tourists after COVID-19.
 There were so many strict rules, but as always 90% of the stuff we worry about never happens.

 Bring a negative COVID test within 48 hours of departure. ✅